qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/geospatial-concepts-and-terms.md

 Proj parameters encode CRS parameters as key-value pairs.
 As you can see, this is much more succinct than the `WKT` representation.

-You may have heard of `proj4`, which is just one version of "Proj".
+You may have heard of `proj4`, which is one version of "Proj".
 :::